What Value of l is Represented by an S Orbital? A Complete Guide to Quantum Numbers

 While we cannot actually "see" an orbital in the traditional sense, scientists use mathematical functions called wave functions (represented by the symbol ψ) to calculate and visualize electron density distributions.
 The square of the wave function (|ψ|²) gives the probability density—essentially showing where an electron is most likely to be found Small thing, real impact..

 For s orbitals, this probability density is highest at the nucleus and decreases radially outward.
-But when plotted in three dimensions, this creates the characteristic spherical shape.
+When plotted in three dimensions, this creates the characteristic spherical shape.
 Modern computational chemistry and techniques like scanning tunneling microscopy (STM) have allowed scientists to create images that indirectly show the shapes of orbitals, confirming the spherical nature of s orbitals predicted by quantum mechanics.

 Common Questions About S Orbitals